stappersg/vBook/src/get-started/config-file-struct/filtering.md

 <p class="ann"> Using symlinks to enable filtering for the `example.com` domain </p>

 > This directory structure is standard.
-The goal here is to disable / enable domain specific filtering by simply removing / adding symbolic links while keeping your configuration intact.
+The goal here is to disable / enable domain specific filtering by simply removing / adding symbolic links while keeping the configuration intact.

 The server will pickup the scripts defined in the `domain-enabled/example.com` directory and run them following the conditions defined in the [Transaction Context chapter](../../filtering/transaction.md).